Chinese syzygies by insertions: Preliminaries on rewriting

 A \emph{(string) rewriting system} on $X$ is a subset $R$ of $X^\ast\times X^\ast$.
-Each element $(u,v)$ of $R$ is called a \emph{rule} and will be denoted by $u\fl v$.
-A \emph{one step reduction} is defined by $wuw'\fl wvw'$ for all words $w,w'$ in $X^\ast$ and rule $\beta : u\fl v$ in $R$, and will be denoted by $w\beta w'$.
+An element~$\beta =(u,v)$ of $R$ is called a \emph{rule} with \emph{source}~$u$ and \emph{target}~$v$, and denoted by $\beta: u\fl v$.
+We will denote respectively by~$s(\beta)$ and~$t(\beta)$ the source and target of~$\beta$.
+A \emph{one step reduction} is defined by $wuw'\fl wvw'$ for all words~$w,w'$ in $X^\ast$ and rule $\beta : u\fl v$, and will be denoted by $w\beta w'$.
 One step reductions form the \emph{reduction relation} on $X^\ast$ denoted by $\fl_R$.
 A \emph{rewriting path} with respect to $R$ is a finite or infinite sequence $u_0 \fl_R u_1 \fl_R u_2 \fl_R \cdots $.
-This corresponds to the reflexive and transitive closure of the relation $\fl_R$, that we denote by $\fl_R^\ast$.
-A word~$u$ in $X^\ast$ is \emph{$R$-reduced} if there is no reduction with source~$u$.
-A~\emph{$R$-normal form} for a word $u$ in $X^\ast$ is a $R$-reduced word~$v$ such that $u$ reduces into $v$.
-The rewriting system~$R$ \emph{terminates} if it has no infinite rewriting path, and it is \emph{(weakly) normalizing} if every word $u$ in~$X^\ast$ reduces to some $R$-normal form.
-A rewriting system~$R$ is \emph{reduced} if, for every rule~$\beta:u\fl v$ in~$R$, the source~$u$ is~$(R\setminus \{\beta\})$-reduced and the target~$v$ is~$R$-reduced.
-The reflexive, symmetric and transitive closure of $\fl_R$ is the congruence on $X^\ast$ generated by $R$, that we denote by $\approx_R$.
+This corresponds to the reflexive and transitive closure of the relation $\fl_R$, that we denote by $\overset{\ast}{\fl}_R$.
+A word~$u$ in $X^\ast$ is \emph{reduced} if there is no reduction with source~$u$.
+A~\emph{normal form} for a word $u$ in $X^\ast$ is a reduced word~$v$ such that $u$ reduces into $v$.
+The rewriting system~$R$ \emph{terminates} if it has no infinite rewriting path, and it is \emph{(weakly) normalizing} if every word~$u$ in~$X^\ast$ reduces to some normal form.
+A rewriting system~$R$ is \emph{reduced} if, for every rule~$\beta:u\fl v$ in~$R$, the source~$u$ is~$(R\setminus \{\beta\})$-reduced and the target~$v$ is reduced.
+The reflexive, symmetric and transitive closure of~$\fl_R$ is the congruence on $X^\ast$ generated by $R$, that we denote by $\approx_R$.
 The monoid presented by $R$ is the quotient of the free monoid~$X^\ast$ by the congruence~$\approx_R$.
-A presentation of a monoid $\M$ is a rewriting system whose presented monoid is isomorphic to~$\M$.
 Two rewriting systems are \emph{Tietze equivalent} if they present isomorphic monoids.
-Recall that a \emph{Tietze transformation} between two rewriting systems is a sequence of \emph{elementary Tietze transformations}, defined on a rewriting system $R$ on an alphabet~$X$ by the following operations: \begin{enumerate}[{\bf i)}] \item adjunction or elimination of an element~$x$ in~$X$ and of a rule~$\beta:u\fl x$, where~$u$ is an element in~$X^\ast$ that does not contain~$x$, \item adjunction or elimination of a rule~$\beta: u\fl v$ such that~$u$ and~$v$ are equivalent by the congruence generated by~$R\setminus \{\beta\}$. \end{enumerate} One shows that two rewriting systems are Tietze equivalent if, and only if, there exists a Tietze transformation between them.
-We refer the reader to~{\cite[Subsection 2.1]{GaussentGuiraudMalbos15}} for more details on Tietze transformations.
+Recall that a \emph{Tietze transformation} between two rewriting systems is a sequence of \emph{elementary Tietze transformations}, defined on a rewriting system $R$ on~$X$ by the following operations: \begin{enumerate}[{\bf i)}] \item adjunction or elimination of an element~$x$ in~$X$ and of a rule~$\beta:u\fl x$, where~$u$ is an element in~$X^\ast$ that does not contain~$x$, \item adjunction or elimination of a rule~$\beta: u\fl v$ such that~$u$ and~$v$ are equivalent by the congruence generated by~$R\setminus \{\beta\}$. \end{enumerate} Two rewriting systems are Tietze equivalent if, and only if, there exists a Tietze transformation between them, see~\cite{GaussentGuiraudMalbos15} for more details.